andrewacashner/hearingfaithms/chapters/chapter-2.md

 Here Faith is not the object of sensation, but the subject, who delights in hearing the music of properly tuned senses.

+If the poem speaks of Faith listening to the music of the senses, the musical settings allow humans to listen in as well.
+The musical discourse adds its own layer of meaning to the poetic discourse, both by helping listeners imagine the contest of the senses (each setting in its own way), and by turning the poem into an object of sensory perception.
 The similarities between the settings of *Si los sentidos* by Irízar and Carrión demonstrate the persistence of concerns about the hearing's role in faith.
 Meanwhile the differences between versions reflect different styles not only of composition but of devotional practice in public and private settings.

 Irízar and Carrión take a verbal discourse on sensation and faith, in which music is the paradigm of something that pleases the ear, and bring it to life through actual music.